War crimes in the Sudanese civil war (2023–present)

 Abdel Fattah al-Burhan, commander of the SAF, is sanctioned by the United States government and accused of war crimes and using chemical weapons on civilians.

 Hemedti, commander of the RSF, is sanctioned by the United States government and accused of genocide, war crimes, and sexual violence.

 The civil war in Sudan, which started on 15 April 2023, has seen widespread war crimes committed by both the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), with the RSF being singled out by Human Rights Watch, and the United Kingdom and United States governments for committing genocide, ethnic cleansing and crimes against humanity.

-The conflict was marked by heavy indiscriminate shelling, gunfire, and airstrikes on markets and populated residential neighbourhoods, causing a high number of fatalities.
+The conflict has been marked by heavy indiscriminate shelling, gunfire, and airstrikes on markets and populated residential neighbourhoods, causing a high number of fatalities.
 Hospitals were targeted during aerial bombings and artillery fire, and medical supplies were looted.
 These attacks severely impacted Sudan's healthcare system, disrupting medical services and leaving the majority of the hospitals in conflict-affected states out of service.
 The UN declared Sudan the most dangerous country for humanitarian workers after South Sudan.

 In Geneina, West Darfur, the RSF and Arab militias killed more than 15,000 non-Arab people.
 On 22 July, a Masalit tribal leader claimed that more than 10,000 people had been killed in West Darfur alone, and that 80% of Geneina's residents had fled.
 Massacres against the Masalit were recorded in towns such as Tawila, Sirba, Ardamata, Kutum, and Misterei, while a mass grave was discovered around Geneina.
 The UK and US governments, witnesses, and other observers described the violence in the region as tantamount to ethnic cleansing or even genocide, with non-Arab groups such as the Masalit being the primary victims.
 The RSF and Arab militias are also accused of widespread robberies, looting food meant to feed 4.4 million people, and sexual violence against Sudanese and foreign women, particularly Masalit and non-Arab women.
 NGOs estimate that the actual figure of sexual violence victims could be as high as 4,400.
 In March 2024, UNICEF reported that armed men were raping and sexually assaulting children as young as one year old.
 The UN was urged to start an inquiry, and governments were encouraged to allocate resources to aid survivors.